AVMf/avmf/README.md

 AVM<i>f</i> is a framework and Java implementation of the Alternating Variable Method (AVM), a heuristic local search algorithm originally due to Korel (1990).
 The AVM was originally designed to optimize the values of integer variables according to an objective function.
 It has since been extended to handle floating point numbers (Harman and McMinn, 2007) and strings (McMinn et al., 2015), and enhanced with different local search algorithm that are proven to be faster under certain conditions (Kempka et al., 2015).

-AVM<i>f</i> was designed to enable researchers and practitioners understand the algorithms behind the AVM and use it in their projects.
+AVM<i>f</i> was designed to enable researchers and practitioners understand the algorithms behind the AVM and use it in their projects, and is freely available for use under the MIT licence.

 ## Installing Maven